Speak to a local memory care advisor 24/7: (888) 595-9951

 Overall, Blackfoot's memory care costs are relatively affordable compared to nearby cities, and they are significantly higher than costs for independent or assisted living.
 For families seeking care for loved ones with Alzheimer's or dementia, Blackfoot presents a competitive option within Idaho.

-For seniors who require help with daily living, Gables Of Blackfoot Assisted Living can be the perfect choice for memory care assisted living in Blackfoot, Idaho.
-Gables Of Blackfoot Assisted Living contains a total capacity of 16 dementia and Alzheimer’s units.
-It provides services that include faith-based services, caregiving staff trained for Alzheimer’s care and special dementia programs to lower anxiety.
-Gables Of Blackfoot Assisted Living is officially licensed in the state of Idaho with license # RC-1061.
+For seniors who require assistance with daily living tasks, Gables Of Blackfoot Assisted Living can be the perfect choice for memory care assisted living in Blackfoot, Idaho.
+Gables Of Blackfoot Assisted Living contains a total capacity of 16 memory care units.
+It offers services that include individual care plans, licensed nurses with Alzheimer’s care training and puzzles and other memory care activities.
+Gables Of Blackfoot Assisted Living is officially licensed by the state of Idaho with license number RC-1061.

 Memory care services, which are specialized care for individuals with Alzheimer’s, dementia, and other cognitive impairments, can be a significant financial burden.
 In Blackfoot, Idaho, as in many other areas, many families struggle with how to afford the costs of memory care for their loved ones.
 Understanding how Medicare works in relation to these costs can help ease the financial strain.